ludensg/CDA4101notes/exam-guides/exam1.md

 - **Spatial Locality**: If an item is accessed, items whose addresses are close by are likely to be accessed soon.
 This is why blocks of data, rather than individual bytes, are fetched into the cache.

-Understanding and leveraging locality allows computer systems to predictively manage and cache data, leading to significant performance improvements.

 ## 5. Locality